thekevinbrown/react-native-schemes-manager/README.md

 		"postinstall": "react-native-schemes-manager all"
 	},
 	"xcodeSchemes": {
-		"Debug": ["Staging", "Preflight"]
+		"Debug": ["Staging", "Preflight"],
+		"Release": ["Beta"]
+	},
+	"bundledDebugSchemes": ["Preflight"]
 }
-}
 ```

 This configuration will copy the "Debug" build configuration to "Staging" and "Preflight" build configurations in all your dependent library projects.
+This configuration will also copy the "Release" build configuration to the "Beta" build configuration for all of the dependent libraries.
+The "Debug" and "Release" arrays are both optional.

+Some Debug schemes will use the packager and some will use the JavaScript code that is bundled into the app itself.
+If you want a Debug scheme to use the bundled code, add the name of the scheme to the `bundledDebugSchemes` array.
+This configuration will cause the "Preflight" scheme to go through the bundling step in the build process, while the "Staging" scheme will skip this step.

 ## What Then?